k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 ### Flow Population Template

 A Broadway population is created as a template with predefined Stages and designated Actors.
-The template flow is ready to be used and can be executed as part the Logical Unit population without any changes.
-If needed the flow can be modified by adding or removing Actors and Stages.
+The template flow is ready to be used and can be executed as part of the Logical Unit population without any changes.
+If needed, the flow can be modified by adding or removing Actors and Stages.

 The following example displays a Broadway flow template created to populate the CASES table in the Logical Unit.